XPRNetwork/grant-framework/applications/fundle.md

 ### Project Details

-This grant will be used to build the community token model, integrate with TrustEVM and launch the platform.
-The community can make use of and learn from the mechanism or build and manage their communities on the Fundle platform!
-We will customize and make the Balancer protocol compatible for TrustEVM.
+This grant will be used integrate our application and token bonding curve protocol with Proton and to launch the platform.

 **Platform video**